M. Shadows: Personal life

-Shadows is of Irish and Italian descent.
-He was raised Roman Catholic.
-His sister is former WNBA player Amy Sanders, who is two years younger than he is.
 Shadows married Valary DiBenedetto on October 17, 2009.
 The couple have two sons, River who was born in 2012 and Cash, born in 2014.
-Shadows' bandmate Synyster Gates is married to DiBenedetto's twin sister Michelle DiBenedetto, which makes them brothers-in-law.
+Shadows' bandmate Synyster Gates is married to DiBenedetto's twin sister Michelle DiBenedetto, making the two brothers-in-law.

 In June 2020, during the George Floyd protests, Shadows published an op-ed piece for Revolver announcing his support for the Black Lives Matter movement.
 In it, he urged both the rock and metal communities to "reach out and show the compassion that I know is in us all to help raise up our fellow humans".
 He was especially motivated to write the piece due to the lack of African Americans in the Avenged Sevenfold fanbase.

-His favorite artists include Guns N' Roses, Elton John, Pink Floyd, Bad Religion, Pennywise, NOFX, At the Gates, Dream Theater, Helloween, Iron Maiden, Korn, Megadeth, Metallica, Pantera, Queensryche, System of a Down, Mr. Bungle, H2O, Rancid, Disembodied, and Knocked Loose.
+His favorite artists include Guns N' Roses, Elton John, Pink Floyd, Bad Religion, Pennywise, NOFX, At the Gates, Dream Theater, Helloween, Iron Maiden, Korn, Megadeth, Metallica, Pantera, Queensrÿche, System of a Down, Mr. Bungle, H2O, Rancid, Disembodied, and Knocked Loose.

+In March 2022, M. Shadows and Disturbed frontman David Draiman criticized the Florida Parental Rights in Education Act bill quoted, "As a parent of a 7 and 9 year old they have asked about sex and used the word 'gay' in derogatory fashion.
+Kids are aware at this age so I feel the quicker we explain and show empathy for all people the better… including in school.
+(I read the full bill.)".